developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/settings/index.md

 * Terms must be added to the Personal dictionary one at a time.
 * There is no set limit on the length of terms and phrases that can be entered into the Personal dictionary.
-* When displayed, longer terms and phrases might be injected with an ellipsis (...) in the suggestion bar.
+* When displayed, longer terms and phrases might be injected with an ellipsis (...) in the correction bar.
-* Spelling suggestions do not appear with all field types.
+* Spelling corrections do not appear with all field types.
 * For mass deployment, the Personal dictionary must be populated beforehand using Zebra's [StageNow](../../../../) tool.

 #####Add a term to the Personal dictionary: